ge-flight-analytics/EmsApi.Client/csharp/README.md

 * Download this repository and build EmsApi.Client.sln
 * Start a new project or solution in Visual Studio.
 * In the Solution Explorer, right click the References entry under the project and choose Add Reference...
-* Select Browse, locate EmsApi.Client\bin\EmsApi.Client.dll under this directory.
+* Select Browse, locate bin\EmsApi.Client.dll under this directory.
 	* Make sure the checkbox next to the file is checked in visual studio, and press OK.
 * Add nuget references for "System.Net.Http 4.3" and "Refit 3.0.1" in your project.
 * The library has a compilation target of .NET standard 1.4, which means it can be used directly from .NET Framework 4.6.1+ and .NET Core 1.1, and some other stuff like UWP and Xamarin.